DestinyVolt/D-D/Scriptor/Scriptor.md

 You are immune to disease. \
 You don't need to sleep, and magic can't put you to sleep.

-### Artificer 8 (Maverick)
+### Artificer 11 (Maverick)
-Whenever you finish a short rest, you can swap out a cantrip for another cantrip off the Artificer or Druid spell lists. \
+Whenever you finish a short rest, you can swap out a cantrip for another cantrip off the Artificer, Druid, or Wizard spell lists. \
-Whenever you finish a long rest, you can prepare an additional 1st and 2nd spell from the Druid and Paladin spell lists. \
+Whenever you finish a long rest, you can prepare an additional 1st, 2nd, and 3rd level spell from the Druid, Paladin, and Wizard spell lists. \
-Whenever you finish a long rest, you can create 2 spell scrolls, which last until your next long rest. \
+Whenever you finish a long rest, you can create 3 spell scrolls, which last until your next long rest. \
-Once per long rest, you can replace a cantrip you know with a cantrip from the Artificer or Druid spell list as an Action. \
+Once per long rest, you can replace a cantrip you know with a cantrip from the Artificer, Druid, or Wizard spell list as an Action. \
 Five times per long rest, you can use your reaction to grant a +5 to a roll of your choice.

-Cantrips: Firebolt, Sapping Sting, Spare the Dying \
+Cantrips: Firebolt, Sapping Sting, Spare the Dying, Magic Stone \
-1st Level (4 slots): Expiditious Retreat, Cure Wounds, Detect Magic, Catapult \
+1st Level (4 slots): Expiditious Retreat, Cure Wounds, Detect Magic, Catapult, Identify \
 2nd Level (3 slots): Heat Metal, Enhance Ability, Aid \
+3rd Level (3 slots): Dispel Magic, Haste
+10x Uses: Magic Weapon
-Breakthrough: Bless, Vortex Warp \
+Breakthrough: Bless, Tasha's Mind Whip, Counterspell \
 Scrolls: Gift of Gab, Animate Dead, Erupting Earth

 #### Equipment
-~~Bestow Curse~~\
-~~Cause Fear~~\
-~~2 unknown 9th level spell scroll~~
+None